-NOTE: nd denotes 'no data' where industries are location in areas with no WFD status information
+NOTE: nd denotes 'no data' where abstractions are located in areas with no WFD status information

-Table 9 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 11 lists the abstractions in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
-Information provided in the table in relation to the industries includes:
+Information provided in the table in relation to abstractions includes: